platformsh/platformsh-docs/docs/src/languages/php/_index.md

         composer/composer: '^2'
 ```

+Adding a dependency to the [dependencies block](../../create-apps/app-reference.md#dependencies) makes it available globally.
+So you can then use included dependencies as commands within your app container.
+You can add multiple global dependencies to the dependencies block, such as [Node.js](../nodejs/_index.md#2-specify-any-global-dependencies).

+If you want to have more control over Composer or if you don't want to use Composer at all, adapt the [build flavor](#change-the-build-flavor).
+You can also use a [private, authenticated third-party Composer repository](./composer-auth.md).

-### Changing the flavor
+### Change the build flavor

+If you need more control over the dependency management,
+you can either use your custom build flavor
+or interact with Composer itself through [its environment variables](https://getcomposer.org/doc/03-cli.md#environment-variables).

-To not use the `composer` build flavor, such as to run your own Composer command,
+You can remove the default build flavor and run your own commands for complete control over your build.
-set the build flavor to `none` and add the command to the start of your `build` hook.
+Set the build flavor to `none` and add the commands you need to your `build` hook, as in the following example:
-The following example installs Composer dependencies but not development dependencies:

 ```yaml {location=".platform.app.yaml"}
 build: